Sample Quiz #1

 10. Reproduce the

-truth table for negation.
+truth table for "and".